Skip to content

 • Requires a selection — nothing will be inserted if no text is selected.

-• Language detection is based on the editor language; files with uncommon extensions may not be recognized.
+• Language detection relies on how your IDE identifies the file type; files with uncommon extensions may not be recognized.

 If you encounter other issues, please open an issue in the repository.